melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 **Word** | **Definition**
 --- | ---
 Folder Poetry| The practice of using the structure of computer folder organization as a new kind of [poetic form](https://en.wikipedia.org/wiki/Poetry#Forms) like the [haiku](https://en.wikipedia.org/wiki/Haiku) or [iambic pentameter](https://en.wikipedia.org/wiki/Iambic_pentameter).
 By naming and nesting folders and files, we can create unfolding narratives, rythmic prose, and choose-your-own-adventure poetry. terminal | A desktop application to control and make changes to your operating system by typing text commands.
-In this class we'll use the terminal to create folder poetry terminal commands | give you the ability to control your computer using command prompts. for example, terminal commands on many kinds of computers are written in a language called bash bash | is the programming language we use in the terminal, often one line at a time, but we can also put bash code in a file and run that file
+In this class we'll use the terminal to create folder poetry. terminal commands | text commands to control your computer when entered into a command promt like the terminal.
+The commands we'll learn will be in a language called Bash.
+Bash | is the programming language we use in the terminal, often one line at a time, but we can also put Bash code in a file and run that file.
 Peer-to-Peer | (also referred to as directory) is an organizational regime imposed on your computer used to store and organize files and other folders
 DAT | (also referred to as directory) is an organizational regime imposed on your computer used to store and organize files and other folders folder | (also referred to as directory) is an organizational regime imposed on your computer used to store and organize files and other folders